tamulibarts/cla-workstation-order/README.md

 # Workstation Ordering Application for WordPress

-Web Team > Information Technology > Dean's Office > Texas A&M University College of Liberal Arts
+Web Team > Information Technology > Dean's Office > College of Liberal Arts > Texas A&M University > Texas A&M University System

 A GNU GPL 2.0 (or later) WordPress Plugin to facilitate product ordering within a robust, multi-role return / approve workflow using team-based settings.